jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Best-Practices/Create-And-Configure-Cloud-Physical-Server.md

 ## Create Cloud Physical Server

-1. Click the “Buy Now” button on the product page in JD Cloud official website, and jump to the console page of Cloud Physical Server.
+1. Click the "Buy Now" button on the product page in JD Cloud official website, and jump to the console page of Cloud Physical Server.
 (Under the condition of real-name verified)

-2. Select the region and availability zone, click the “Create” button, and jump to the creation page.
+2. Select the region and availability zone, click the "Create" button, and jump to the creation page.

 ![Creation Page](https://github.com/jdcloudcom/cn/blob/edit/image/Hyper-Converged-IDC/Cloud-Physical-Server/CPS011.png)